 2. Chapter Two: Mrs. Hall gathers her courage to ask the stranger if he would like to have some tea.
-Teddy Henfrey, the clock-jobber arrives and Mrs. Hall finds it convenient to ask him to enter the Parlour to repair the clock.
+Teddy Henfrey, the clock-jobber arrives.
+Mrs Hall finds it convenient to ask him to enter the Parlour to repair the clock.
 Griffin tells Mrs. Hall that he is an ‘experimental investigator’ and that his baggage due to arrive contains apparatus and appliances.
 Teddy Henfrey works on the clock and deliberately takes a lot of time in fixing it so that he can have enough time to talk to the stranger.
 He with, “The weather…” but the stranger scolds him and tells him to, “finish and go”.
 Teddy Henfrey leaves excessively annoyed.
 He runs into Mr. Hall and tells him that the stranger is a “rum un” meaning that there is something suspicious about the stranger.

 3. Chapter Three: Griffin’s luggage arrives from the Railway station on board Mr. Fearenside’s carriage.
 Mr. Fearenside’s dog bites Griffin’s hand and then his leg.
 Mr. Fearenside is able to look at the space in the trouser leg.
 What he sees gives rise to the piebald theory about the stranger (He might be a freak with patches of white and black skin).
 Rather oddly, Griffin rushes to his room.
 Mr. Hall rushes after Griffin to inquire if he is alright but when he entered the dark room, he is ‘struck violently in the chest and hurled back’ by Griffin.
 Mrs. Hall looks at the mess of the straw packing that was used to pack the numerous bottles, and test-tubes and is angry.
 Griffin tells her to put down the cleaning expenses and the damage to property “in the bill.”

 4. Chapter Four: Various theories are floated about the rather mysterious stranger.
 He steps out during the evenings and at night.
 Children believe he is the Bogey Man.
 Others believe that he is a criminal on the run from the law, this view is spread by Teddy Henfrey.
 Mr. Gould believes that the stranger is an ‘Anarchist in disguise’.
 Mr. Fearenside spreads the piebald theory.
 In the midst of all this speculation, and the arrival of so many flasks and test-tubes, Cuss the general practitioner decides to investigate.
-His professional curiosity, rather jealousy is aroused and he decides to interview the stranger.
-He went in and asked the stranger if he was interested in contributing to the ‘Nurse Fund’.
+His professional curiosity, jealousy is aroused and he decides to interview the stranger.
+He goes in and asks the stranger if he would be interested in contributing to the ‘Nurse Fund’.
 His curiosity is further aroused when he sees the bottles and chemicals in the parlour.
-Griffin told him that he was doing research.
+Griffin tells him that he was doing research.
 A draft of air from the window lifts a prescription Griffin has in his hands and dumps it in the fireplace.
-He rushes to the fireplace to retrieve the paper and it is then that Mr. Cuss looks Griffin’s empty sleeve.
+He rushes to the fireplace to retrieve the paper and it is then that Mr Cuss looks through Griffin’s empty sleeve.
 When Mr. Cuss remarks that Griffin has an empty sleeve, the latter extends his hand till his cuff is six inches from the General practitioners face, and then he nips Mr. Cuss’s nose.
 Mr. Cuss rushes out of the parlour in panic and narrates the story to Mr. Bunting the Vicar.

 5. Chapter Five: A burglary takes place in the early hours in the vicarage.
 Mrs. Bunting hears the sounds of the burglar making his way into the house.
 She makes sure that the sounds are real and not imagined before deciding to wake up her husband.
 When she is sure there is someone, she wakes up Mr. Bunting who grabs hold of a poker and then they both proceed to the hall.
 In the hall they hear sounds of the drawer in the office table being opened.
 There were sounds of coins being taken out, and the sound of someone sniffing.
 It seems as though the robber had just taken away the house-keeping money.
 Mr. Bunting challenges the robber (whom they can’t see because he is invisible) but the robber escapes from the house exiting from the kitchen door.